SanderVocke/winmm_midi_rename/README.md

 }
 ```
 Walkthrough of the config:
 - "log": sets a file to log to.
-This is optional but can be helpful when debugging rules (and confirming that the DLL was indeed loaded).
+This is optional but can be helpful when debugging rules.
+- "popup": true / false.
+If true or absent, a popup will be shown with debug info before the application starts.
+Useful for debugging DLL loading issues and/or configuration issues.
 - "rules": an array of rule objects which determine which devices should be modified and how:
   - "match_name", "match_direction" (in/out, referring to whether it's an input or output device), "match_man_id" (manufacturer ID), "match_prod_id" (product ID), "match_driver_version" will compare the given properties (as in the midiXXXGetDeviceCaps structure).
 In a single rule, matching on all of the given keys (they are ANDed, not ORed) will result in a match.
   - "replace_XXX" for the same properties (except direction of course) will then overwrite said property with a particular value.